MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ### Where can I see credit usage for this month?

 Get details on your environment consumption by checking the [AI Builder consumption report](administer-consumption-report.md).
 It gives the amount of consumption per day per user per environment.
-Adding all the consumptions of the current month of a specific environment will give you the monthly consumption of this environment.
+Adding all the consumptions of the current month of a specific environment gives you the monthly consumption of this environment.

 ### When is credit usage count reset?
 Is it based on license acquisition date?

 Credit usage is counted on a monthly basis, starting the first day of each month.
 It's not based on the license acquisition date.
-Credit usage of an environment should not exceed the credit allocation.
+Credit usage of an environment shouldn't exceed the credit allocation.

 ### What happened to the remaining capacity at the end of the month?
 Can it be used the following month?

-No, unused capacity is not carried over to the next month.
+No, unused capacity isn't carried over to the next month.
 Credit usage is counted on a monthly basis and reset on first day of the month.
 Available capacity is based on allocated capacity.

 ### I exceeded my trial capacity.
 What can I do?

 - You can [purchase AI Builder Add On](administer-licensing.md#purchase-ai-builder-capacity)  and [allocate capacity](administer-licensing.md#allocate-capacity) to your environment

-- You can wait for your trial to expire, then extend your trial: this will add new capacity.
+- You can wait for your trial to expire, then extend your trial: this adds new capacity.

 - You can also share your existing model with another user who still has active trial with capacity.